A change of position that does not entail a change of location.

-Named for its resemblance to a corkscrew tool used to remove corks from bottles, it’s an inversion that rotates 360° perpendicular to the track and is an incredibly common element found on lots of coasters.
-Different coaster manufacturers shape and name their corkscrews differently, but they’re all very similar and usually found in pairs.
+Named for its resemblance to the tool used to remove corks from bottles, the Corkscrew is an inversion that rotates 360° perpendicular to the track and is found on hundreds of coasters the world over.
+Different manufacturers shape and name their Corkscrews differently, but they’re all very similar and often found in pairs.

 Flying Snake Dive

 A Barrel Roll like inversion created by Intamin for Storm Runner at Hersheypark in Pennsylvania, USA.
 It’s a very tall Heartline Roll followed by a right hand twisting dive to spin the train off to the left.

 Also known as a Barrel Roll, this inversion is designed to have the track twist 360° around the train with the axis of rotation centered on the rider, usually at chest level.
 Colossus at Thorpe Park in England, UK probably has the most iconic Heartline Roll, but the element can even be seen on coasters as small as Formule X at Drievliet Family Park in the Netherlands.

 This inversion is the same as a Vertical Loop until the train is inverted, when the track dives off to the left or right.
 Although commonly known as a B&M element, the more abundant Vekoma Sidewinder is very similar to an Immelmann, only the track continues to turn making the exit roughly 90° to the entrance to the element.
 An Immelmann can be seen on Sheikra at Busch Gardens Tampa in Florida, USA and a Sidewinder on Ednör-l’Attaque at La Ronde in Canada.